bytedance/lightseq/README.md

 cd examples/training/huggingface/bert
 ```

-Then you can easily fine-tunes BERT on different tasks.
+Then you can easily fine-tune BERT for different tasks.
 Taking named entity recognition task as an example, you can train the BERT with fp16 mixed-precision using:
 ```shell
 python task_ner/run_ner.sh
 ```